First timers will find that there are a lot of things to do in Singapore even if you just stay for 3 days or less.

 Marvel at the Beauty of Marina Bay and its Amazing Architectural Wonders

-One of the great, yet totally free thing to do in Singapore is to enjoy the beauty of the Marina Bay and be awed with the amazing infrastructure.
+One of the great, yet totally free things to do in Singapore is to enjoy the beauty of the Marina Bay and be awed with the amazing infrastructure.

 The ArtScience Museum, Marina Bay Sands, Helix Bridge and the iconic Marina Bay Sands is a treat to the eye.
 We did this on the day of our arrival and waited for the ‘golden hour’.
 It was indeed mesmerising with the golden reflections especially on the Marina Bay Sands.

 Walk a few meters and you will find yourself at the Merlion Park.